 Following is the service flow for UE A1, A2 and A3 when the signaling from these UEs is initially routed toward nodes managing Slice N:

-- UE A1, A2 and A3 selects the NG-RAN and start registration.
+- UE A1, A2 and A3 select the NG-RAN and start registration.

-- Network provides connectivity service to UE A1, A2 and A3.
+- Network slices provide connectivity services to UE A1, A2 and A3.